MaxEdgar/ip-scanner/README.md

 <p>Replace <code>192.168.1.1/24</code> with the IP range you want to scan.</p>

 <h2>License</h2>
-<p>This project is licensed under the MIT License.
+<p>This project is licensed under the GPL License.
 See the LICENSE file for details.</p>

 </body>
 </html>